Nate Champion: Gunfight at the KC Ranch

-Attack on Champion

-The first target of the WSGA was Nate Champion at the "KC Ranch".
-Champion was a small rancher who was active in the efforts of small ranchers to organize a competing roundup.
-Three men besides Champion were at the KC.
-Two men, evidently trappers, who had taken shelter for the night, were captured as they emerged from the cabin early that morning to collect water at the nearby Powder River, while the third, Nick Ray, was shot while standing inside the doorway of the cabin and died a few hours later.
-The fourth, Nate Champion, was besieged.
-Two passers-by noticed the ruckus and rode to Buffalo, where Johnson County Sheriff William "Red" Angus raised a posse of 200 men and set out for the "KC Ranch".

 Champion held out for several hours, killing at least four of the vigilantes, and wounding several others.
 During the siege, Champion kept a poignant journal which contained a number of notes he wrote to friends while taking cover inside the cabin.
 "Boys, I feel pretty lonesome just now.
 I wish there was someone here with me so we could watch all sides at once." he wrote.
 The last journal entry read: "Well, they have just got through shelling the house like hail.
 I heard them splitting wood.
 I guess they are going to fire the house tonight.
 I think I will make a break when night comes, if alive.
 Shooting again.
 It's not night yet.
 The house is all fired.
 Goodbye, boys, if I never see you again."
+Two passers-by noticed the ruckus and rode to Buffalo, where Johnson County Sheriff William "Red" Angus raised a posse of 200 men and set out for the KC Ranch.

 With the house on fire, Nate Champion signed his journal entry and put the journal in his pocket before he emerged, running from the back door with a Colt revolver in the left hand and a Winchester rifle in the right.
 He was gunned down by four men firing simultaneously, hit by 28 bullets.
 The invaders later pinned a note on Champion's bullet-riddled chest that read "Cattle Thieves Beware".
 They also carefully removed entries from the diary which named some of the attackers.